 Other green trends in window coverings include linen and cotton fabrics and bamboo blinds.

-Delicate detailing and plenty of pattern
+Delicate detailing and plenty of patterns

 Fancy details such as ribbon, beaded trim and luxury fabrics are also a big trend right now, says Gomes.
-Similarly, strong patterns are making their way into the market, with large-scale florals, bold strips and graphic geometric designs creating some eye-catching options.
+Similarly, strong patterns are making their way into the market, with large-scale florals, bold stripes and graphic geometric designs creating some eye-catching options.

 However, despite this move to flashy patterns, clean, sleek, crisp lines remain the preferred choice for most window treatments.